thantrik/nanma/README.md

 This plugin never connect to any thrid party site for push or fetch data other than github.
 No Analytics.
 Completely under user control.
 I won't be knowing any errors about tools execution.
 So please create issues in github once you face any error.
 ```

+### Status

 In development, will publish once it complete

+### How to build from source

+    ```
+    git clone git@github.com:thantrik/nanma.git
+    cd nanma
+    yarn app:install
+    yarn build
+    ```

+    Creates a directory with version name mentioned in package.json
+    Open chrome extension menu and load unpacked extension by selecting the build output directory

 ### Architecture